Effective 30th March 2023

 Map of Ag is the controller and responsible for your personal data.

-We have appointed a data privacy manager who is responsible for overseeing privacy matters.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager by emailing email@example.com.
+Our Information Security and Risk Manager is responsible for overseeing privacy matters.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us by emailing firstname.lastname@example.org.